-Slotting is the process of analyzing and organizing warehouse storage capacity to maximize efficiency.
-Warehouse Inventory is organized by product characteristics like Stock Keeping Units (SKU), product type, item size, items bought together, and more.
-Analyzing this data is important for implementing a warehouse slotting strategy that is tailored to your sales and warehouse inventory.
+Slotting is the process of organizing warehouse storage capacity to maximize efficiency.
+Warehouse inventory is organized by product characteristics like Stock Keeping Units (SKU), product type, item size, weight, order history, and more.
+Analyzing this data is important for implementing a warehouse slotting strategy that is tailored to your sales and inventory management.

 Why Use Slotting In Warehouse Operations?

-The benefits of slotting focus on warehouse operations and fulfillment, and can provide peak optimization in this area.
-Some effects of slotting include:
+The benefits of slotting focus on warehouse operations and fulfillment and can provide peak optimization in this area.
+Some benefits include:

-- Easy order Fulfillment: Slotting can make picking faster and reduces possibility for error by organizing inventory in the most intuitive way possible.
+- Easy Order Fulfillment: Slotting can lead to faster order picking and reduces the possibility of error by organizing inventory in fulfillment centers in the most intuitive way possible.

 - Preemptive Planning: Slotting creates space to predict inventory needs, allowing businesses to stock up on what they need before they need it.

 3 Reasons Why Re-Slotting Goes to the Wayside

 Despite the benefits of slotting, businesses are finding reasons not to slot or re-slot their warehouse or distribution center.

 Some warehouses have stopped re-slotting because they have found bigger savings with the implementation of a newer Warehouse Management System (WMS), a Labor Management System (LMS), or they are optimizing their processes with new RF technology.
 These projects tend to come at a higher cost, with returns anywhere from 10-30 percent annually.